 For your next dose of retail therapy, take a stroll from St Christopher's Place over to the charming shopping area of Regent Street.

 Browse the shelves at more than 75 international flagship stores, and pick up new threads at global fashion brands such as H&M, Hollister, Levi’s and more.
 You can also try out the latest gadgets at the Apple Store, and treat little ones during a visit to six-floor Hamley’s – one of London’s oldest toyshops.

-Men with a serious interest in fashion should hotfoot it to British designer shop Hackett for its quintessentially English gent's attire.
-The shop even has its own stylish gin bar if you need a pick-me-up.
+Men with a serious interest in fashion should drop by the historic Jermyn Street – famed for offering quintessentially English gentlemen’s attire.
+You’ll also find the British men's designer shop Hackett on Regent Street, which even has its own stylish gin bar if you’re in need of a pick-me-up.

 Alternatively, visit the area of Piccadilly to splash the cash on some of London’s foodie delights.
 You can find an enormous variety of organic food, from hand-rolled sushi to tempting cheeses, at Whole Foods Market, before marvelling at the fine foods and luxurious hampers in historic Fortnum & Mason, which has received a royal warrant from the Queen.

 Once you’ve worked up an appetite, amble over to Kingly Court – a three-floor dining destination off Carnaby Street.
 This cute open-air courtyard is brimming with a host of eateries, including the drool-inducing Pizza Pilgrims, Dirty Bones and Shoryu.